nitin-787/Ayumi-gpt/README.md

 ## Ayumi GPT Mobile App

-The Ayumi GPT Mobile App is a chatbot mobile application that enables users to have interactive conversations with chatbots powered by the OpenAI GPT (Generative Pre-trained Transformer) model.
+The Ayumi GPT Mobile App is a chatbot mobile application that enables users to have interactive conversations with chatbots powered by the OpenAI GPT model.
 The app is designed to provide a personalized and conversational experience, bridging the gap between traditional chatbots and human conversations.

 ### Features